andrewKOwong/dsnd-airbnb-blogpost/README.md

 ## File Description

 `README.md` - This file describing the repo.
 `project_notebook.ipynb` - Analysis and modelling Jupyter notebook.
+`project_notebook.html` - HTML export of the notebook.
 `data` - folder containing the data set, in which contains:

 - `listings_summary.csv` and `listings.csv` - source of the features used in the analysis